 You need to have confidence that you can trust the information you are receiving online.
-This is why we go to great lengths to ensure our website provides you with the reliable, New Zealand-focused health information you are seeking.
+That is why we go to great lengths to ensure our website provides you with reliable, New Zealand-focused health information.
 Just take a look at our quality framework.

-The basis of this framework is a brief literature review conducted to identify the key quality standards and guidelines developed both nationally and internationally.
-Standards were identified, reviewed and selected.
-Websites that do not meet the minimum standards are excluded and where multiple resources/websites are identified for a particular topic, the assessment checklist we have developed is used by the editorial team and clinical writers to assist selection of the best ones.
+Where multiple resources or websites are identified for a particular topic, the assessment checklist we have developed is used by the editorial team and clinical writers to assist selection of the best ones.

 Editorial process overview

-Step 1: Initial content writing – our medical writers use recommended websites, resources, pathways or drafted topics to create original content.
-Drafted topics can come from approved content providers recommended by colleagues or written specially for Health Navigator by subject experts or our editorial team.
+Step 1: Initial content writing – our medical writers use evidence-based content from recommended websites, resources and clinical pathways to create original content.

-Step 2: Assessment using the quality checklist – drafts are internally reviewed by another team writer against our quality criteria and checked for permission to use, where necessary.
+Step 2: Assessment using the quality checklist – drafts are internally reviewed by another team writer against our quality criteria.

-Step 3: Clinical review – drafts are checked either at the source, prior to submission for acceptance (such as from regional or national clinical networks, professional bodies or approved clinical providers), or for content written internally or by subject expert writers, by our clinical team.
-We also seek external clinical peer review as a further check of accuracy, relevance and usefulness for New Zealanders and health providers.
+Step 3: Clinical review – drafts are clinically reviewed by external subject matter experts as a further check of accuracy, relevance and usefulness for New Zealanders and health providers.